andrewacashner/hearingfaithms/chapters/chapter-2.md

 [@LuisdeGranada:Simbolo; @LuisdeGranada-Balcells:SimboloPtI]

-As Fray Luis explains this widespread understanding of perception, the five exterior senses are linked to a set of interior senses or faculties, including the affective faculty, in which the sensory stimuli interacted with the balance of bodily humors ((ref float 'table 'senses-fray-luis)).
+As Fray Luis explains this widespread understanding of perception, the five exterior senses were linked to a set of interior senses or faculties, including the affective faculty, in which the sensory stimuli interacted with the balance of bodily humors ((ref float 'table 'senses-fray-luis)).
 [@LuisdeGranada-Balcells:SimboloPtI, ch.
 27--35, pp. 439--494]